priyanka25081999/go_practice/programs/go_basics.md

 1. Arrays: Fix length of records
 2. Slices: An array that can grow or shrink

-Every element in an array or slice must be of same type
+Every element in an array or slice must be of same type.
+Whenever in go, we see []string or []byte etc then it is the slice of string or slice of byte etc.